 According to Ayurveda, the oil also activates enzymes in the saliva that helps remove toxins through the tongue.
 The oil also forms a helpful protective coating on the teeth.
 The choice of oil is important to the process.
 It is crucial to not swallow and to spit out the oil and expel the toxins.
-This is why oil pulling is not recommended for children under the age of five who may inadvertently swallow the oil.
+Therefore oil pulling is not recommended for children under the age of five who may inadvertently swallow the oil.

 3. Should I oil pull every day?

 Yes, ideally oil pulling should be included in your daily regimen.
 Oil pulling is a part of the daily routine called Dinacharya that is prescribed in the ancient Ayurvedic texts.
-It should be done every day for proper helpful cleansing of the mouth.
+It should be done every day for proper, helpful cleansing of the mouth.
 It is advised to perform oil pulling as soon as one gets up in the morning.
 Some people prefer to do oil pulling first and then brush their teeth while others do the oil pulling at the end.
 Oil pulling is something that one has to get used to.
 If it is just a part of the daily routine, one has to follow it every day, when it is advised as a part of some treatment, the doctor will prescribe the medicine used and time period.

 4. Is oil pulling harmful?

 Ayurveda describes oil pulling as a practice of removing impurities and toxins from the mouth.
 This is much like the modern practice of using mouthwash.
 However, the antioxidants in the oil have a multitude of health benefits.
-Oil pulling is not harmful but it is always advised to consult a doctor if you would like to do it regularly and if you have any allergies related to the oil.
+Oil pulling is not harmful, but it is always advised to consult a doctor if you would like to do it regularly and if you have any allergies related to the oil.

-Oil Pulling Benefits in Ayurveda: In addition to helping cleanse the mouth, many people who practice oil pulling also say that it helps keep their teeth white.
+Oil Pulling Benefits in Ayurveda: besides helping cleanse the mouth, many people who practice oil pulling also say that it helps keep their teeth white.
 Others say that it has helped keep the sinuses healthier.
 Ayurveda defines a metabolic toxin Ama produced when the body is not digesting food optimally.
 This toxin is the root cause of all ill-health.
 Since oil pulling is believed to help reduce the toxins, it is advocated by Ayurvedic practitioners for comprehensive benefits.